dmedri/roaster/docs/build-virtualenv.md

 3) the `./configure` step will append the available options.
 You can configure these settings editing `~/.roaster/config`.
-Every change made here will be available next times.
+Every change here will be available next times.

 4) If everything goes fine, the new directory `~/RVE` is created with a set of infos and tools.